A mixed precision Jacobi SVD algorithm: Accuracy of the computed SVD

 with a \emph{rowwise} backward error

-where \(\epsJ=\bigO(n\macheps)\).
+where \(\epsJh=\bigO(n\macheps)\).
 These assumptions are plausible in practice because applying orthogonal transformations from the left\slash{}right only introduces columnwise\slash{}rowwise backward error in floating-point arithmetic.
 The same notation and assumptions are used by the analysis in~\cite{DV2008a}.
-Another constant \(\epsJbar=\epsJ+\macheps(1+\epsJ)\) is also defined to simplify the notation.
+Another constant \(\epsJbar=\epsJh+\macheps(1+\epsJh)\) is also defined to simplify the notation.

-Steps~\ref{line:preproc-start}--\ref{line:preproc-end} of Algorithm~\ref{alg:msvj} produces an initial guess, which will be iteratively refined by one-sided Jacobi SVD algorithm in the working precision (i.e., steps~\ref{line:main-start}--\ref{line:main-end}).
-The accuracy of the final solution is mainly determined by the working precision Jacobi SVD algorithm, as long as the initial guess is reasonably accurate.
+Steps~\ref{line:preproc-start}--\ref{line:preproc-end} of Algorithm~\ref{alg:msvj} produces an initial guess, which will be iteratively refined by the one-sided Jacobi SVD algorithm in working precision (i.e., steps~\ref{line:main-start}--\ref{line:main-end}).
+The accuracy of the final solution is mainly determined by the Jacobi SVD algorithm in working precision, as long as the initial guess is reasonably accurate.
 Since the numerical stability of steps~\ref{line:main-start}-- \ref{line:main-end} has already been analyzed in~\cite{DV2008a}, we shall only focus on the difference between our algorithm and that in~\cite{DV2008a}.

 Our preconditioning strategy is similar to that in~\cite{DV2008a}.
 For rectangular matrices, Algorithm~\ref{alg:msvj} performs an extra QR factorization in the preprocessing stage.
 Theoretically, this additional QR factorization can be merged with the subsequent RRQR factorization, because \(A=Q_1R_1\) and \(R_1P=Q_2R_2\) can be interpreted as \(AP=(Q_1Q_2)R_2\).
 According to~\eqref{eq:RRQR-error}, this RRQR factorization is columnwise stable. \footnote{The constance \(\epsqr\) in~\eqref{eq:RRQR-error} needs to be chosen slightly larger than its tightest estimate so that~\eqref{eq:RRQR-error} holds even when an extra QR factorization is performed.} In~\cite{DV2008a}, the analysis for preconditioning remains valid since it merely assumes the columnwise stability of the RRQR factorization.